AWegnerGitHub/awegnergithub.github.io-content/2017_05_22_stackoverflows_problem_feedback_from_experienced_user.md

 Tags: Stack Exchange
 Category: Side Activities
 Slug: stack-overflows-problem-feedback-from-an-experienced-user
-Summary: Stack Overflow appears to have made several poor decisions in the past few years.
-This is feedback from an experienced community member on how those decisions are perceived
+Summary: Stack Overflow has made several poor decisions in the past few years.
+I have feedback as an experienced community member on how those decisions are perceived
 Status: published

 [TOC]